zoet24/presidential-debate/README.md

 ### Languages and frameworks
 - __HTML5:__ The language used to create the content and structure of my project.
 - __CSS3:__ The language used to style the HTML5 elements to create the aesthetic of my game.
-- __JavaScript:__ The language used to program my game and make aspects of the 'Home' and 'Tutorial' pages dynamic.
+- __JavaScript and JQuery:__ The language used to program my game and make aspects of the 'Home' and 'Tutorial' pages dynamic.
 - __Bootstrap framework:__ I used the Bootstrap grid system to make my site responsive on different devices.
 I also used it for the carousel and modal components on the 'Tutorial' and 'Game' pages.
 - __GitHub:__ I used GitHub to store my source code and repository.
 - __GitHub Pages:__ I used GitHub Pages to deploy my project and make it viewable to others.
 - __Gitpod:__ I used Gitpod's development environment to write the code for my project.

 ### Additional tools used
+- __101soundboards:__ I used 101soundboards.com to find all of the sound effects used through the site.
 - __Amiresponsive:__ I used this to test the responsiveness of my website and to produce the title photo in my README document.
+- __Balsamiq:__ I used this to produce wireframe sketches for the site's skeleton plane.
 - __FontAwesome:__ I used FontAwesome's database for basic icons throughout my site.
-- __Free Formatter:__ I used Freeformatter.com to format my code properly.
+- __FreeFormatter:__ I used Freeformatter.com to format my code properly.
 - __Google Developer Tools:__ I used this to test the responsiveness of my website by viewing my project on devices with different screen sizes, and to produce screenshots of the game for my 'Tutorial' page.
 I also used this to test different functions in my JavaScript code.
 - __Google Fonts:__ I used one complementary font from Google Fonts for my project - Bowlby One SC.
 - __Image Online:__ I used this to produce the graphics for my game.
+- __JSHint:__ I used this to test to the validity of my JavaScript and JQuery code.
 - __Paint:__ I used this to produce the graphics for my game.
 - __W3C CSS Validation Service:__ I used this to test to the validity of my CSS code.
 - __W3C Markup Validation Service:__ I used this to test the validity of my HTML5 code.